dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-outlook-items/working-with-recurrences/_index.md

 task.save(dataDir + "Monthly_out.msg", TaskSaveFormat.Msg);
 ~~~

-Following function can be used to calculate the number of events between the two dates:
+The following function can be used to calculate the number of events between two dates:

 ~~~Java
 private static long getOccurrenceCount(Date start, Date endBy, String rrule)